lmoppert/vim-config/README.md

 glyphs.
 Details can be found in the [Powerline documentation]( https://powerline.readthedocs.org/en/latest/installation.html#fonts-installation).
-A very convenient alternative is to use a font, that already contains extra glyphs for programmers, like Fira Code (my favorite), Inconsolata or Source Code Pro.
+A very convenient alternative is to use a font, that already contains extra glyphs for programmers, like Jetbrains Mono (my favorite), Fira Code, Inconsolata or Source Code Pro.

 This repository is also used by me to backup my own cofigruation.
 As it is